mit-ll/linkq/README.md

 ## Change KG Data Source
 `src/utils/knowledgeBase` contains most of the code that you would have to change to switch to a different KG data source.
-There are also some types in `src/types/idTable.ts` and `src/types/resultsTable.ts` that would need to be changed.
+There are also some types in `src/types/idTable.ts` and `src/types/sparql.ts` that would need to be changed if you want to use a different datasource or query language.

 ## Citation
 ```